 Years ago, I made the mistake of listening to a few oddballs instructing me to pursue higher self-esteem at all costs.
 They told me I could “fake it, till ya make it” and preached that I should act happy when I was sad and confident when I should’ve just accepted my lack of confidence.

 These instructions were one of the many reasons why I became a narcissist after my breakup.
 Potential partners found me attractive at first due to my fake charisma and confidence.
 But, after dating a few months, they began to notice my red flags, such as my constant need for validation and admiration, false sense of entitlement, and pompous grandiosity.
 It took me years to revert my toxic transformation.

 You can quickly get into the same cesspool I was in without ever noticing it if you begin rebuilding your self-esteem the wrong way.
 So be cautious of what content you digest and who you follow when you’re working on yourself.

-On a final note, whenever you’re rebuilding or improving your self-esteem, try to remain around the grey area of the self-esteem spectrum from earlier.
+On a final note, whenever you’re rebuilding your self-esteem after a breakup, try to remain around the grey area of the self-esteem spectrum from earlier.
 It’s the place where your self-esteem is not too low or too high; it’s where you’re not devoured by feelings of superiority and entitlement nor the feelings of worthlessness and misery.